 How Long Does It Take?

-What are the Changes That Came Into Effect September 18th, 2009?
+What Are the Changes That Came Into Effect September 18th, 2009?

 A first time bankrupt, who has excess income, according to the Superintendent of Bankruptcy, must pay their excess for 21 months.
-A second time bankrupt must pay their excess for 36 months, to qualify for an automatic discharge.
+A second time bankrupt must pay their excess for 36 months, to quality for an automatic discharge.